This post may contain affiliate links. Please read my disclosure policy.

 Use a variety of jams for beautiful jewel-toned treats.

 First, this is not a sponsored post but I’d like to take a moment to compliment Stonewall Kitchen on their amazing jams.
 I’ve never been disappointed with any of their products and I’ve bought many over the years.
 For these Oatmeal Jammy cookies you should always use jam in the middle, not jelly.
-Jelly is often sweeter than jam and may burn when baked.
-For the cookies in the photos we used blueberry, apricot, and raspberry.
-We’ve also made them with sour cherry jam and peach!
-If you only want to buy one jar of jam, start with raspberry.
-It’s a must-try ๐

-How do we make these perfectly round cookies?
+How to make perfectly round cookies

 To create a perfectly round cookie that won’t spread we use a 12-well regular size muffin tin.
-(Click HERE for our favorite nonstick muffin pan from Williams-Sonoma.)
 The cookie dough is made in a food processor which takes all of 5 minutes.
-One tablespoon of the crumbly dough is pressed into each well of the muffinย pan.
+One tablespoon of the crumbly dough is pressed into each well of the muffin pan.
 I use a small cookie scoop to make quick work of this step.
-Next, a teaspoon of jam is dolloped in the middle of each cookie base.
-Finally a spoonful of crumbled cookie dough is sprinkled around the outside edges to create the streusel.
-Bake for about 16 minutes or just until the edges are golden brown and the jam is bubbling.
-Don’t over-bake the cookies!

 Did I mention that these Oatmeal Jammys freeze beautifully?
-Yes they do so no worries if you want to bake ahead for the holidays ๐
+Yes they do so no worries if you want to bake ahead for the holidays 🙂

 Here’s another option for making Oatmeal Jammys.

 If you don’t want to make these cookies in a muffin pan you can also use biscuit or cookie cutters.
 The blueberry Oatmeal Jammy at the top of the photo was made in a muffin tin.
-The middle raspberry cookie was formed using a 2 1/2-inch cookie cutter.
+The middle raspberry cookie was formed using a 2 and 1/2-inch cookie cutter.
 Place the cookie cutter on a parchment lined baking sheet and fill with cookie dough.
-Once the jam and streusel are in place, gently lift off the cookie cutter and repeat.

 This method is a great way to make larger cookies: the apricot Jammy in the photo above was made using a 3-inch cookie cutter.
 This 3-inch cutter makes a big cookie that is more like a mini-tart.
 When baking larger cookies be sure the cookie base is thick enough to support the jam and streusel, and that it doesn’t bend when cooled.
-Honestly you could make these cookies in any pan you want, even these 4-inchย mini tart pans with removable bottoms.
+Honestly you could make these cookies in any pan you want, even 4-inch mini tart pans with removable bottoms.

 The idea for these cookies came from a lady I met at a neighborhood party.

-Back in the spring of 2014 I met a really nice lady at a neighborhood block party at our son’s house.
-We discussed baking at great length while enjoying BBQ and myย Tangy Lemon Bars.
+In the spring of 2014 I met a really nice lady at a neighborhood block party at our son’s house.
+We discussed baking at great length while enjoying BBQ and my Tangy Lemon Bars.
 While we were talking about our favorite cookies when she mentioned that her daughter made a great Oatmeal Jammy with a crumbly streusel around the edges.
-Unfortunately I forgot her name and so was not able to get their recipe but the idea really stuck with me for all these years.
-I researched recipes for Oatmeal Jammys but never found what I was looking for.

-Finally, I got in the kitchen and came up with my own Oatmeal Jammy recipe.
+Finally, I got in the kitchen and came up with my own recipe.
 I started with my recipe for Almond Tea Cakes with Wild Blueberry Jam, substituted oats for the almond flour and made a few other changes, including baking in a full-size muffin tin.
 These cookies have been widely taste-tested and everyone unanimously agrees, “don’t change a thing!”

 Oatmeal Jammys